-The City of Plano (the "City") is required under the Public Funds Investment Act (the "PFIA") Chapter 2256, Texas Government Code, to adopt a written investment policy.
-The City is required to comply with the Investment Policy as approved by the City Council.
+The City of Plano (the "City") is required under the Public Funds Investment Act ("PFIA") Texas Government Code Chapter 2256 to adopt a written investment policy.
+The City is required to comply with the investment policy as approved by the City Council.